sbnguah/MedStatsBook/_book/Data_Wrangling.md

 1    11.0  2.89
 ```

-Grouping the data by the bldgrp before the aggregation yields the aggregated
+Grouping the data by the "bldgrp" before the aggregation yields the aggregated
 means and standard deviations for the various blood groups.

 ```r